pytorch/glow/README.md

 ## Testing and Running

+The project has a few unittests in the tests/ directory.
+To run all of the unit tests simply run the command 'ninja test' (or gmake test).
 After compiling the project, a few test programs will be built under the /examples/ directory.
 The 'mnist' and 'cifar10' programs train and run the digit recognition and image classification benchmarks.
-The programs 'tensors' and 'regress' are small programs that run a few tests that check different parts of the runtime.

 The default compilation mode is 'Debug'.
 This means that the compiler itself is easy to debug because it has debug info, lots of assertions, and the